Disappear101/hight-performance-server/README.md

 It encapsulates the details of thread creation, management, worker function, and synchronization, providing a higher-level interface for multithreading.
 Utilizes a semaphore to ensure proper thread initialization before proceeding.

+For test case: two threads write a file at the same time by using different locks.
+The experiment measured the write speed and CPU usage of different types of mutexes used for thread synchronization.
 | Mutex Type | write speed | CPU usage |
 |----------|----------|----------|
 | NonMutex | 20 M/s | high |
 | Mutex | 5.5 M/s | low |
 | Spinlock | 7 M/s | high |
 | CASlock | 8 M/s | high |
+The experiment shows that while NonMutex provides the highest write speed at the cost of high CPU usage and thread safety, Mutex offers lower write speed with efficient CPU usage, whereas Spinlock and CASlock offer moderate write speeds with high CPU usage, suitable for short critical sections.

 ## 4. Coroutines